Is Pork Jowl The New Bacon?

 8 slices white sandwich bread

 For the mayo:

-In a mixing bowl, add the Blue Plate mayonnaise, Crystal Hot Sauce and Creole mustard and combine.
+In a mixing bowl, add the Blue Plate mayonnaise, hot Sauce and Creole mustard and combine.
 Add in the lemon juice, a pinch of sea salt and stir together and refrigerate.

 For pork jowl bacon:

 In a cast iron skillet on medium heat, place each of the strips flat on the surface.
 Fry until browned on one side and turn over.
 Continue frying until all fat renders out and the pork jowl is crisp.
 Remove strips to a paper towel-lined plate and add more fresh-cracked black pepper.

 Prep the 3 stages in a dry –wet –dry sequence.
 Add the flour to a shallow bowl and blend in the cayenne.
 Whisk one egg with buttermilk and a dash of hot sauce in a mixing bowl and set aside.
 Blend the panko breadcrumbs with the Cajun seasoning in a shallow pan and set aside.
 In 3 different stations, line up the flour, egg mixture, and panko breadcrumbs.